-Professor McGinnis argues that Justice Alito's brand of textualism better aligns with constitutional originalism by considering what the text meant to the constitutionally relevant authority-the political community at the time of its adoption into law.
+constitutionally relevant authority - the political community at the time of its adoption into law.

 Professor McGinnis also emphasizes Justice Alito's relative deference (vis-à-vis other judicial conservatives) to administrative agencies as expert and localized policymakers, as well as his criticism of the unwieldy "categorical approach" to interpreting the federal Armed Career Criminal Act.
 While Alito always begins, and whenever possible ends, with a law's ordinary meaning.
-But where that meaning runs out, he is willing to consider context and proximate purpose in a manner that sets him apart from more literal-minded textualists.
-His attention to context includes both the legislative bargains reflected in the particular statute at issue23 and the broader regulatory context and legal principles within which the statute operates.
-Even his occasional interpretative innovations-e.g., requiring clear statement rules or interpreting statutes to avoid constitutional shoals-are aimed at bringing greater harmony to the corpus juris.
+But where that meaning runs out, he is willing to consider context and proximate purpose in a manner that sets him apart from more literalminded textualists.
+His attention to context includes both the legislative bargains reflected in the particular statute at issue and the broader regulatory context and legal principles within which the statute operates.
+Even his occasional interpretative innovations e.g., requiring clear statement rules or interpreting statutes to avoid constitutional shoals-are aimed at bringing greater harmony to the corpus juris.

 Like Alicea, McGinnis showcases Alito's dissent in Bostock.
 McGinnis identifies a pronounced concern for context in Alito's rejection of the majority's approach to Title VII, which treats the statute as a self-updating algorithm unhinged from its original public meaning.
-Alito, by contrast, propounds an understanding of the law grounded in the particular mischief it sought to cure.24 That, Professor McGinnis says, is contextual textualism at its best.
+Alito, by contrast, propounds an understanding of the law grounded in the particular mischief it sought to cure.
+That, Professor McGinnis says, is contextual textualism at its best.

-Focusing on the Third Circuit (on which he himself sits), Judge Stephanos Bibas shows how during his time as a circuit judge Alito presciently anticipated and even shaped key developments in First with id. at 1749-51 (majority opinion) (rejecting any look at the linguistic expectations of the time of enactment).
+Focusing on the Third Circuit (on which he himself sits), Judge Stephanos Bibas shows how during his time as a circuit judge Alito presciently anticipated and even shaped key developments in First Amendment doctrine while protection religious freedom for members of all faiths.

-^{23.} Cf. Frank H. Easterbrook, The Role of Original Intent in Statutory Construction, 11 HARV.
+23. Cf. Frank H. Easterbrook, The Role of Original Intent in Statutory Construction, 11 HARV.
 J.L. & PUB.
 POL'Y 59, 68-69 (1988); John F. Manning, What Divides Textualists From Purposivists?, 106 COLUM.
 L. REV. 70, 96-110 (2006).

-^{24.} Cf. Samuel L. Bray, The Mischief Rule, 109 GEO.
+24. Cf. Samuel L. Bray, The Mischief Rule, 109 GEO.
 L.J.
 967 (2021).